defuncart/kifu_viewer/README.md

 ## Download

-Please see [https://github.com/defuncart/kifu_viewer/releases](https://github.com/defuncart/kifu_viewer/releases) for the latest release.
+Please see [https://github.com/defuncart/kifu_viewer/releases](https://github.com/defuncart/kifu_viewer/releases) for the latest desktop release.

+The application may also be run in the browser at [https://defuncart.com/kifu_viewer](https://defuncart.com/kifu_viewer).

 For Windows, note that C++ redistributable is required to run the app.